Samuel Graves: American Revolutionary War

 Graves' position in Boston was tenuous; his relationship with General Gage was characterised by a strong mutual dislike which at the time was rumoured to at least partially result from a dispute between their wives Margaret Graves and Margaret Kemble Gage, who reportedly had fallen out over the question whether dancing should be allowed at a card-party or not.
 The trifling nature of their dispute aside, both women were staunch partisans of their husbands to the point that contemporaries mused both were "led", and thus presumably influenced in their capacities as military commanders, by their wives.

-Shortly before the Burning of Falmouth, in August 1775, Graves was involved in a public fistfight with Commissioner of Customs Benjamin Hallowell, the climax of an ongoing dispute between the two concerning the hay to be harvested on a small island off Boston.
+Shortly before the Burning of Falmouth in August 1775, Graves was involved in a public fistfight with Commissioner of Customs Benjamin Hallowell, the climax of an ongoing dispute between the two concerning the hay to be harvested on a small island off Boston.
 There are at least two accounts of the affair, one written by Hallowell himself addressed to General Gage and one by an anonymous eyewitness, published in a British newspaper.
 According to the eyewitness' account, Hallowell confronted Graves on the street, demanding to know why the latter had not replied to his letters.
 From there, the situation escalated fairly quickly.
-Despite being a good deal older than Hallowell, Graves beat Hallowell so badly, bystanders interceded to separate the two men to prevent any more serious harm from being done.
+Despite being a good deal older than Hallowell, Graves apparently beat Hallowell so badly, bystanders interceded to separate the two men to prevent any more serious harm from being done.
 This episode supported Graves' image as "somewhat severe, of few words, and rough in his manner", inspired satirical poetry and brought him into further disrepute as some of his nephews took it upon themselves to punish Hallowell for having assailed their uncle by subjecting him to a beating and challenging him to a duel.

 On 27 January 1776, Molyneux Shuldham succeeded Graves as commander-in-chief of the North American station.
-Graves returned to England without a command.
+Graves sailed for England on 2 February 1776 onboard HMS Preston without a command.
 In September 1777 he declined command of Plymouth, but indicated a desire to return to active duty.
 Graves advanced to admiral of the blue on 29 January 1778, admiral of the white on 8 April 1782, and died at his estate near Hembury Fort, Honiton, Devon on 8 March 1787.
 He is buried in Dunkeswell in Devon with a monument designed by "Miss Burgess" and sculpted by John Bacon.